 When a new business relationship, activity, product or service or material change in operational policy is proposed, the Group undertakes human rights due diligence, as summarised above, in relation to the proposals and identifies and prioritises any human rights risks posed by them.
-The human rights due diligence exercise is undertaken on a departmental basis but is led by the Compliance Department and the Head of Risk.
+The human rights due diligence exercise is undertaken on a departmental basis by the project sponsor in line with the new business policy document.

-Once a human rights risk has been identified, the risk is investigated by the Group's Compliance Department, led by the Head of Risk and Compliance and a risk modern slavery risk impact assessment is produced.
+Once a human rights risk has been identified, the risk is escalated to the Group's Compliance Department, who will then investigate the nature of the risk accordingly.